dev-with-kunal/git-learning/README.md

 # git-learning
-this repo is used only for testing
+this repo is used only for testing and devlopment